SIGWROC/sigwroc/content/mentoring/_index.md

 title: Mentoring Program
 sections:
   - heading: Find a WROC Mentor
+    text: >-
-    text: "One narrative has been shared among us repeatedly over the years: it's hard to find other colleagues who truly understand the nuance of studying programming cultures and teaching about them.
+      One narrative has been shared among us repeatedly over the years: it's hard to find other colleagues who truly understand the nuance of studying programming cultures and teaching about them.
 An integral way that SIGWROC intends on stabilizing our subfield within the broader discipline is to